Saskatoon: Other attractions

-August 2011 of the next year proposed a major overhaul to original design which would later include building a 20-story residential and 14-story hotel towers, and a 18-story and 13-story office towers as part of River Landing Village completed in 2021.
+August 2011 of the next year proposed a major overhaul to original design which would later include building a 20-story residential and 14-story hotel towers, and an 18-story and a 13-story office tower as part of River Landing Towers completed in 2021.

 The Saskatoon Farmers' Market and some commercial sites have also been developed.
 Future plans separate from Lake Placid include the development of a new art gallery to replace the Mendel Art Gallery by 2014.
 Other landmarks in the city include the iconic Traffic Bridge (which was demolished in 2016 and is currently being replaced by a new structure evoking the appearance of the original), the University of Saskatchewan campus, and the large Viterra grain terminal which has dominated the western skyline of the city for decades and is large enough to be visible from Pike Lake Provincial Park 32 km away.